 Spider photography tips: How to Take Amazing Spider Macro Photos

 Commonplace around the world, damselflies and dragonflies are a macro photography favourite.
 They come in all sorts of different colours, but the intricacies in the wings are what draw in photographers like a moth to a flame.

 There are plenty of windows of opportunity with these winged mini beasts, be it silhouettes or shots of them with morning dew condensed onto their wings.

 Capture the wing details: How to Photograph Damselflies and Dragonflies

 If you’re not a fan of shooting macro photos of things that move, then perhaps this tutorial on how to take images of frost and ice is more your kind of thing.
 With cold conditions, the details in the world around us can change dramatically.
 Frost and ice provide patterns on any surface they touch, allowing you to explore a more abstract macro world.

-The colder side of macro photography: How to Photograph Frost & Ice
+The colder side of macro: How to Photograph Frost & Ice

 Hopefully this selection of macro photography tutorials will help you to improve your photos.
 We’re constantly writing and publishing new nature photography tutorials, so don’t forget to stay up to date with our newest tutorials.